MicrosoftDocs/win32/desktop-src/ETW/event-trace-logfile.md

-﻿---
+---
-Description: 'The EVENT\_TRACE\_LOGFILE structure specifies how the consumer wants to read events (from a log file or in real-time) and the callbacks that will receive the events.' ms.assetid: '179451e9-7e3c-4d3a-bcc6-3ad9d382229a'
+Description: The EVENT\_TRACE\_LOGFILE structure specifies how the consumer wants to read events (from a log file or in real-time) and the callbacks that will receive the events. ms.assetid: 179451e9-7e3c-4d3a-bcc6-3ad9d382229a
-title: 'EVENT\_TRACE\_LOGFILE structure'
+title: EVENT\_TRACE\_LOGFILE structure
+ms.date: 05/31/2018
+ms.topic: structure
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # EVENT\_TRACE\_LOGFILE structure